nalini-rangamani/surveyendpoint/README.md

 ## What is it ?
-Hasura project which gives endpoints to analyse the stackoverflow survey results
+Hasura project which gives endpoints to analyse the stackoverflow survey results which can be easily used to plot graphs using Dash from Plotly

 ## Contributors
 Nalini Rangamani.